First appointment

 Our clinics:

-• epilepsy or convulsive disorders
+• Epilepsy or convulsive disorders

-• neuromuscular disorders
+• Neuromuscular disorders

-• headaches that are resistant to treatment
+• Headaches that are resistant to treatment with at least one prophylactic agent and are disabling

 • neurogenetic and neurometabolic disorders